snbogan/gfa_parser/README.md

 ## Citation

-A manuscript reporting *gfa_parser* is in revision.
-For now, please cite this Github page and the listed authors if you use *gfa_parser*.
+A manuscript reporting *gfa_parser* has been accepted at Heredity and is in press.
+For now, please cite the preprint below when referencing *gfa_parser*:

+Moosman OW,  Kelley JL,  and Bogan SN.
+2025.
+[Mitigating assembly and switch errors in phased genomes of polar fishes reveals haplotype diversity in copy number of antifreeze protein genes](https://www.biorxiv.org/content/10.1101/2025.09.09.675170v1). *bioRxiv*. https://doi.org/10.1101/2025.09.09.675170